-To be eligible for ABSTUDY assistance, a student or Australian Apprentices must be:
+To be eligible for ABSTUDY assistance, a student or Australian Apprentice must be:

-- studying; - o at an approved education institution (secondary and tertiary); and - o in an approved course; or - undertaking an approved Testing and Assessment activity to determine their suitability to undertake an approved course; or - have a current registration in respect of a full-time apprenticeship, traineeship or trainee apprenticeship under the scheme known as Australian Apprenticeships.
+- studying; - o at an approved education institution (secondary or tertiary); and - o in an approved course; or - undertaking an approved Testing and Assessment activity to determine their suitability to undertake an approved course; or - have a current registration in respect of a full-time apprenticeship, traineeship or trainee apprenticeship under the scheme known as Australian Apprenticeships.

-With the exception of Indigenous Special Courses provided by a correctional services authority, the Student Assistance (Education Institutions and Courses) Determination (see Appendix B), provides the legal basis for determining which education institutions and courses are approved under ABSTUDY policy.
+With the exception of Indigenous Special Courses provided by a correctional services authority or approved under 11.5.2, the Student Assistance (Education Institutions and Courses) Determination (see Appendix B), provides the legal basis for determining which education institutions and courses are approved under ABSTUDY policy.